alan-turing-institute/jbc-turing-rss-nowcasting/README.md

 ## Data

 The data consists of daily snapshots of COVID-19 positive test counts as reported on the [coronavirus dashboard](https://coronavirus.data.gov.uk).
 The snapshots are from October to December 2020 and stored as timestamped csv files.
 The files comes from an archive maintained [here](https://github.com/theosanderson/covid_uk_data_timestamped).

+## Results

+For code to reproduce results and plots in the report see the [experiments/](experiments/) directory.